 Of all of the spice organization systems I've tried, here is the one that has worked better than any for me.
 For five years now, I've been organizing my spices in Spice Stacks.
 These are units with 3 drawers that pull out and tilt.
 They come in several sizes and colors and can hold 18-54 spice bottles and accommodate a variety of sizes.
 Multiple units can be stacked.

 I store my spices in the vertical cabinet pictured below.
 In the center of the opened cabinet you'll see 3 white Spice Stacks--each has 3 drawers.
-I purchased mine at Amazon.
+I purchased mine from Amazon.
+They are available in several styles and colors.

 view on Amazon: SpiceStack Organizers